 ProfilerProbe Notes & Limitations

-This short section describes the main differences between using
+This short section describes the main differences between using the ProfilerProbe component

 and profiling data via

 It performs analyses just on the data which comes through its input edge.
 Profiling results are sent to output ports.
 Please note that you do not need any results database.
-In server environment, the component will send the results also to the profiling results database.
+In Server environment, the component will send the results also to the profiling results database.
 Such results can further be viewed using the CloverDX Data Profiler Reporting Console.

 It is able to use data profiling jobs